Neutralist Armed Forces: Overview and background

-Origin of Forces Armées Neutralistes
+Formation and role of the Neutralist Armed Forces

-Kong Le had led his Bataillon Parachutiste 2 (Paratroop Battalion 2) into the 10 August 1960 coup.
+Kong Le had led his 2nd Parachute Battalion into the 10 August 1960 coup.
 The battalion suffered only 17 killed in the Battle of Vientiane, before being forced from the city by Phoumi's troops.
 As the defeated paratroopers withdrew northward to the Plain of Jars on 16 December, about 400 neutralist adherents joined the column as new recruits, upping the column's strength to about 1,200 men.
 The revolutionists' withdrawal along Route 13 distracted attention from the nascent Operation Momentum starting up at nearby Ban Padong.
 In early 1961, French intelligence sources reported at a SEATO meeting in Bangkok that 20 Soviet aircraft were ferrying military aid to the coup force, which had burgeoned to 4,000 men.
 At about this time, the Joint Chiefs of Staff estimated that unilateral intervention in Laos by the United States would require 60,000 American troops; the intervention option was then rejected.
 On 3 April 1961, FAN paratroopers were dropped by Soviet aircraft west of Vang Vieng.
 Coordinating their action with the Pathet Lao, they captured the town from the Royalists on Route 13 on 23 April.
 Though the way lay open before them, the victorious Neutralists did not extend their offensive toward Vientiane.

 Vang Pao's Hmong irregulars—raised through Operation Momentum—were then equipped with 82mm mortars on 1 March 1961.
 These weapons, with a range greater than 7,000 meters, when emplaced on high points surrounding the Plain of Jars could hit Kong Le's forces almost anywhere on the Plain.
 Meanwhile, the Royal Lao Army, which was expected to defeat the Neutralists "...distinguish(ed) itself primarily by its lassitude and incompetence."